fizzyboy2004/DefenseX/README.md

 ---

 ## ▶️ How to Run

-1. Download or clone the repository
+1. Click on the given demo link
-2. Open `index.html` in browser
-3. Start playing 🎮
+2. Start playing 🎮

 ---